nimaid/LPHK/README.md

 ## What still needs to be written? (in order of priority)
 * Support for Launchpad Classic/S/Mini
+  * I can't implement this until I have one of the above to test the code with.
+Message me if you'd like to lend/give/sell me one to speed up the process. :)
   * Includes Behringer CMD Touch TC64 in Novation compatability mode
 * Add button move/swap/copy feature
+  * If moving/copying to already bound button, prompt to swap/overwrite/cancel/
 * Add script status icons (bound, playing, queued)
 * Add GUI scaling
 * Support for Launchpad Pro